Visual Arts Graduates

 Pamela Callender PEL '07 received her MFA in Interdisciplinary Arts from Goddard College, and she now teaches at the Manatee School for the Arts (middle/high Arts Charter school), in Palmetto, Florida.

-Bede Clarke '83 is Professor of Art at the University of Missouri at Columbia, teaching ceramics.
+Bede Clarke '83 (MFA, University of Iowa) is Professor of Art at the University of Missouri at Columbia, teaching ceramics.

-Jay Clewis '96 was for years Editor-in-Chief at syracuse.com, but now he has moved up to become Mobile Product Manager at Advance Internet.
+Jay Clewis '96 is now the Mobile Product Manager at Advance Internet.

-Ben Dimmitt '76 is a photographer in New York who teaches at the International Center of Photography.
+Ben Dimmitt '76 is a photographer who has taught for years at the International Center of Photography in New York.
+He has recently moved to Asheville, NC.

-frje Echeverria '66 recently retired as Professor of Painting at the University of Northern Iowa.
+frje Echeverria '66 (MFA, University of Arkansas) is Professor Emeritus of Painting at the University of Northern Iowa.

-Brad Ennis '10 has been a production assistant at Annie Leibovitz Studio in New York, and more recently first assistant to fashion photographer Kevin Michael Reed.
-He's also managed to find time to do some of his own photography and plans to soon open his own business.
+Brad Ennis '10 has been a production assistant at Annie Leibovitz Studio in New York, and more recently first assistant to fashion photographers Kevin Michael Reed and Billy Kidd.
+He's also managed to find time to do some of his own photography and has opened his own business.

 Paul Eppling '71 is very well-known in the Tampa Bay area for his welded metal sculptures, such as these giant Armadillos at the Boyd Hill Nature Park.

-Justin Erickson '03 is a middle-school teacher in Manatee County, Florida.
+Justin Erickson '03 teaches engineering technology at Haile Middle School in Manatee County.
 Recently his eighth grade students successfully completed a college-level 3-d engineering software certification exam.

-Zoe Friedman '07 has just earned her MFA (June, 2012) at the Maryland Institute College of Art.
+Zoe Friedman '07 earned her MFA at the Maryland Institute College of Art and in 2014 received a grant from The Awesome Foundation to plant sunflowers all throughout Baltimore.

 Esther Fuldauer '92 is a painter and also a web designer/developer in Blanes, Catalonia, Spain.